WelkinU/ThreadedVideoLoader/README.md

 # ThreadedVideoLoader
-Basic multi-threaded wrapper of OpenCV's VideoCapture that behaves like a list.
+Basic multi-threaded wrapper of OpenCV's VideoCapture that behaves like a list and/or generator object.

 ## Functionality
-* Loading from (almost) anything: Video Files, Webcams, RTSP Stream, HTTP Stream
+* Handles Video Files, Webcams, RTSP Stream, HTTP Stream
-* Easy iteration over video frames, particularly if iterating multiple times.
-* Easy indexing/slicing of videos with [ ] operator (not currently supported for video streams)
+* Easy iteration and list-like slicing of video frames
-* Loading in background thread by default.
-Alternatively you can pre-cache frames for faster repeated execution.
 * More intuitive access to the internal video variables (fps, height, width, etc.)
+* Multi-threaded execution and optional frame caching for speed
-* Apply image transforms to your output, or apply the transform to the whole video and save it to a file
+* Apply image transforms to your output, optionally save new video with transforms applied
-* Compatibility with multiple versions of OpenCV (>= 3.0.0 and 2.X.Y)
+* Extract frames from video / webcam and save to image files

 ## Usage